Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Method

-We organized the 54 questions into six groups, comprising nine questions each, as depicted in Figure \ref{fig:material_presentation}.
-For each group, we followed a Latin-square design of presenting responses (genuine, minor hallucination, major hallucination), yielding three unique question-response sets.
-Thus, from six groups of questions, we obtained a total of 18 distinct stimuli sets, structured as follows: set 1: $(A, B, C)$, set 2: $(B, C, A)$, set 3: $(C, A, B)$, set 4: $(D, E, F)$, set 5: $(E, F, D)$, set 6: $(F, D, E)$, ... (see Figure \ref{fig:material_presentation}).
-Each participant engaged with one of the 18 question-response sets, encountering nine different questions, evenly distributed across the three response types (genuine, minor hallucination, major hallucination) and three LLMs (GPT-4, Llama-3.1, Gemini 1.5 Pro).
-The stimuli were presented in Q/A formats, adhering to the ChatGPT design template from September 2023.
+We organized the 54 questions into six groups and followed a Latin-square design to present responses (genuine content, minor hallucination, major hallucination), yielding three unique question-response sets.
+Thus, from six groups of questions, we obtained a total of 18 distinct stimuli sets, structured as follows: set 1: (A, B, C), set 2: (B, C, A), set 3: (C, A, B), set 4: (D, E, F ), set 5: (E, F, D), set 6: (F, D, E), ... (see Figure \ref{fig:material_presentation}).
+Each participant was randomly assigned to one of the 18 question-response sets, encountering nine different questions, evenly distributed across the three response types (genuine content, minor hallucination, major hallucination) and three LLMs (GPT-4, Llama-3.1, Gemini 1.5 Pro).
+The stimuli were presented in Q/A formats in random order.
 All logos and user identifiers were blurred.